tdwg/bdq/tg2/_review/docs/maintenance/index.md

 Accepted changes will need to be added as new rows to the bdqcore term-version file.

 Note the distinction between the issued date and date last modified.
-The date last modified SHOULD only be changed if the changes are substatnive to implementers (would cause them to change their code).
+The date last modified SHOULD only be changed if the changes are substantive to implementers (would cause them to change their code).
 The purpose of date last modified is to allow implementers to not have to review their code when changes wouldn't affect that code.
-Implementers who note the date last updated for each test within their implementations can run sofware checks on their code to see if new changes require examination of their code.
+Implementers who note the date last updated for each test within their implementations can run software checks on their code to see if new changes require examination of their code.
 Non-substantive changes (such as addition of more non-normative known implementations) to the metadata about a test can be distinguished by only updating the (required) value of issued in the term-version file without a change to the date last modified.

 Proposed substantive changes SHOULD have a software implementation.